-Travis Appraisal Review Board (TARB) is required to comply with the Model Hearing Procedures (MHP) propounded by the Texas Comptroller of Public Accounts, which are given in Attachment B. In addition, the TARB has developed procedures to apply the MHP to local circumstances.
-Please read and study both the Model Hearing Procedures and the following local procedures.
+The Travis Appraisal Review Board (TARB) is required to comply with the Model Hearing Procedures (Model Procedures) disseminated by the Texas Comptroller of Public Accounts, which have been adopted by the TARB and are incorporated in their entirety into these Formal Hearing Procedures that will be used by the TARB in the conduct of its hearings and all associated activities (Attachment A).
+In addition, the TARB has developed and adopted the following local procedures to apply to local circumstances (Local Procedures).
+Please read and study both the Model Procedures and these Local Procedures.